jake-47/stratum/README.md

 |**Beta**|beta only|
 |**Public**|default content with no `audiences:` frontmatter (i.e. untagged)|

+The reason for that logic:
-- **Internal teams need full visibility** to support partners, test beta features, and manage docs.
+- Internal teams need full visibility to support partners, test beta features, and manage docs.
-- **Partners and beta users must only see their authorized content**—which is your current behaviour.
+- Partners and beta users must only see their authorized content.
-- **Public users should only see untagged general documentation**, to avoid leaks or confusion.
+- Public users should only see untagged general documentation.
-- It ensures **audiences only expand access downward**, not upward.

-Instead of duplicating files or running multiple sites, Stratum uses audience tags and conditional macros to selectively render content at build time.
-Writers work in Markdown.
-Visibility is determined by config and logic—not by duplication.
-Stratum moves away from multiple content trees.
+To prevent privacy leaks, confusion, and content drift, Stratum uses purpose-built automated builds—each precisely filtered and clearly labeled to ensure the right content reaches the right audience, every time.
+Instead of duplicating files or running multiple content trees, Stratum uses audience tags and conditional macros to selectively render content at build time.
 That’s its real advantage.

-It’s a way of saying: **“We care about who's reading, but we don’t want five versions of the truth.”**
+Stratum's in a way of saying: **“We care about who's reading, but we don’t want five versions of the truth in ten different places.”**

 ## Core strengths
 - One set of Markdown files, many tailored outputs